AdrienPlacais/EEmiLib/README.md

 Electron emission fitter
 ========================
-This library offers a way to fit several electron emission models on electron emission data.
+This software gathers several electron emission models.
+They can be fitted on data files (generally experimental).

 Two types of outputs can be generated:
 - Text files holding the different emission yields at different impact angles/impact energies.
 - Electron emission models parameters.